-Leg ulcer compression therapy for leg ulcers and foot ulcers during the coronavirus
+Leg ulcer compression therapy for leg ulcers and foot ulcers

 If there are problems with a leg ulcer healing, this is usually because there are problems with the blood return from the leg to the heart.